aster-go/browser-fingerprint/README.md

 The fingerprint generated can potentially be used to track users across websites, even in private browsing mode or when using VPN services.
 No data is stored or transmitted to external servers.

 ---

 <div align="center">

 Made with ❤️ by [LeonKohli](https://github.com/LeonKohli)

+If you find this project helpful, consider [buying me a coffee ☕](https://www.buymeacoffee.com/LeonKohli)

 </div>